+Allowable Match Items

+Detailed Description

-Allowable Match Items Detailed Description Donated right-of-way (ROW) Appraised value of ROW is acceptable, as long as both the donation of the ROW and the appraisal were completed within 18 months of MOU execution date.
+Appraised value of ROW is acceptable, if both the donation of the ROW and the appraisal were completed within 18 months of MOU execution date.
 The deed and the plat must be submitted to the RTP Manager for review.

-Past property acquisitions Property acquisitions undertaken as part of the current project (less than 18 months prior to, but not after the project application submission) may be used toward the match.
+Past property acquisitions

+Property acquisitions undertaken as part of the current project (less than 18 months prior to, but not after the project application submission) may be used toward the match.
 The deed and the plat must be submitted to the RTP Manager for review.
 The value of the match will be determined as the appraised value within 18 months of the MOU execution date.
-For the property acquisitions to be considered a match, the Sponsor must have followed the Federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970.
+For the property acquisitions to be considered a match, the Sponsor must have followed the Federal Uniform Relocation Assistance and Real Property

+Acquisition Policies Act of 1970.